Are American Missionaries Still Relevant Overseas?

 Today’s American missionary often serves less as a pioneer and more as a partner— equipping, training, and resourcing our brothers and sisters in Christ in other countries.

-Financial support for fledgling Churches and relief programs in poor countries remains important, but there is now a growing emphasis among American Missions Groups on supplying encouragement, technical expertise, and leadership development; leaving much of the hands-on work to the local Church.
+Financial support for young churches and relief programs in poor countries remains important, but there is also a growing emphasis among American missions groups on supplying encouragement, technical expertise, and leadership development, leaving much of the hands-on work to the local church.

-Many missionaries now focus on training and encouraging local leaders, developing appropriate curriculums for people groups, teaching theology, strengthening ministries with digital tools, and helping global teams thrive in cross-cultural collaborations.
+Many missionaries now focus on training and encouraging local leaders, developing appropriate curricula for people groups, teaching theology, strengthening ministries with digital tools, and helping global teams thrive in cross-cultural collaborations.

 SALT Leadership Training